ttytm/anchor-solana-twitter/README.md

   ✔ can delete comments

 votings
-  ✔ can vote and update a voting
+  ✔ can vote and update votings
   ✔ can derive tweets from votings

 direct messages